TomatenKuchenDEV/docs/docs/botsetup.md

 ---
 title: Bot setup
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 This doc helps you with the general setup of the bot.
 slug: /
 ---